-Responsibilities of Management and the Trustee for the Financial Statements (Continued)
+Responsibilities of the Trustee and those charged with Governance for the Financial Statements

+(Continued)

-In preparing the financial statements, management is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the Trustee is responsible for assessing the Fund's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Fund or to cease operations, or has no realistic alternative but to do so.

-The Trustee is responsible for overseeing the Fund's financial reporting process.
+Those charged with Governance are responsible for overseeing the Fund's financial reporting process.